makersacademy/takeaway-challenge/README.md

 _At this point I removed all old commented out code, as well as Menu#provide_dish as it now redundant, everything uses #provide_price instead._

+During manual testing I noticed that submitting a correct order, but with an incorrect total still causes a text to be sent.
+This should raise an error instead.

+- Refactored tests to raise an error if an incorrect total is passed to #place, or not to raise an error if a correct total is passed.
+Tests red.

+- Refactored #check_order with a guard clase to raise an error if the totals do not match.

+### Advanced requirement

+> Implement the ability to place orders via text message.

 ### Reflections

 I feel I have implemented a good solution, with good test coverage, and fully isolated tests.